 "Thank you."
 Cheech said and gave me a hug, "We miss you, you know."

 "I miss you too, Cheech."
 I said and he went back to the elevators.
 I sat down on one of the chairs in the hallway beside where Finn had been sitting and got a whiff of myself.
 I stunk.
-It was a wonder that these guys were willing to hug me.
+It was a wonder that these guys were willing to hug me at all.

 Finn came back, putting his cell away.

-"I got my guy Danny coming with your mouse gun and a box of shells from Leon." he said, "Then Leon's going to hook you up with your .38 and your rigs."
+"I got my guy Danny coming with your mouse gun from Leon." he said, "Then Leon's going to hook you up with your .38 and your rigs."

 "And hollow points."